Rosacea Treatment Strategies: From Scientifically-Proven Remedies to Skin Care and More

 What Is Rosacea?

-Rosacea is a chronic skin condition marked by facial flushing, branching or broken facial blood vessels, and inflammatory skin lumps called “papules” and “pustules.”
+Rosacea is a lifelong condition manifesting primarily in the mid-facial areas—the nose, cheeks, forehead and chin.
+Its most common symptoms are flushing, branching or broken facial blood vessels, and inflammatory lesions called “papules” and “pustules.”

 Papules are small, typically red bumps that do not contain pus.
 They become pustules when pus builds up from within.

 Men with rosacea are prone to phyma formation, a condition marked by disfiguring skin thickening and pore dilation in the nose, chin, forehead and eyelids.
 Women may also develop phymas, but hormonal differences soften the skin changes.

 About half of patients have eye involvement.
 Skin dryness, facial swelling and stinging pain may also occur.

 The condition can affect any skin type.
 However, it is more easily detectable in people with fair skin as they tend to have more striking symptoms.
 Rosacea can present as early as childhood but more commonly manifests after age 30.

 Rosacea is not life-threatening by itself.
 However, it is linked to conditions like inflammatory bowel disease, Alzheimer’s disease, cardiovascular disease and type 1 diabetes mellitus because of its inflammatory nature.